Skip to main content

 Weavr sends webhook notifications as POST HTTP requests on the webhook URL that is specified in the Portal > Application Details.

-Whenever an HTTP response error (408,409,425,5xx) is received in response to a webhook request, Weavr will attempt to resend the webhook according to our webhook retry policy.
-If retries also result in a failure, the webhook is marked as Failed and no further attempts to send the webhook will be made.
+Whenever an HTTP response error (408,409,425,5xx) is received in response to a webhook request, Weavr attempts to resend the webhook according to our webhook retry policy.
+If retries also result in a failure, the webhook is marked as Failed and no further attempts to send the webhook are made.

 Webhook Retry policy

-Weavr will re-attempt to send webhooks to the destination URL with an exponential backoff for 5 times starting with an initial delay of 10 seconds.
-The delay increments with a factor of 6 after every failed attempt meaning:
+Weavr re-attempts to send webhooks to the destination URL with an exponential backoff for 5 times starting with an initial delay of 10 seconds.
+The delay increments with a factor of 6 after every failed attempt:

-1. Failure on first attempt we will retry after 10s
+1. Failure on first attempt: retry after 10s

-6. Should the 5th attempt fail, the webhook will be marked as an no further attempt to send the webhook will be made.
+6. Should the 5th attempt fail, the webhook is marked as failed and no further attempts are made.

 tip